beyawnko/Majestic12Realms/README.md

 ## License

-This project is a proprietary game system using licensed ESRPGv5 components.
-Redistribution or commercial use requires appropriate ESRPG license.
+This project is a proprietary game system using licensed components.
+Redistribution or commercial use requires appropriate license.

 ---